[Editor's note: the Victoria's Secret Fashion Show was canceled in 2019]

 And in 2017, Victoria's Secret cast a record-breaking seven Chinese models to walk the show.
-So, yes, progress has been made, and this year's casting just made even more history.
+So, yes, progress has been made, and 2018's casting made even more history.

 Supermodel Duckie Thot, who has been the face of major campaigns like Fenty Beauty, was picked to walk in the show, and her reaction seriously gives me chills.
 "Words can't express how much this means to me, thank you Victoria’s Secret for the opportunity of a lifetime," she tweeted with an accompanying video of her jumping up and down with joy.

 This video, which she also posted on Instagram, has since gone viral.
-Her one million Instagram followers and 80,000 Twitter followers are praising her and Victoria's Secret for this major milestone.
+Her over one million Instagram followers and over 100,000 Twitter followers are praising her and Victoria's Secret for this major milestone.
 On a personal level, to see a self-made supermodel like Thot achieve this accomplishment truly hits home for me.

 VS didn't stop there.
-Supermodel and America's Next Top Model alum Winnie Harlow was also chosen as a part of this year's cast.
+Supermodel and America's Next Top Model alum Winnie Harlow was also chosen as a part of 2018's cast.
 According to Elle UK, Harlow is also the first model with the skin condition vitiligo to walk the show.
 Her emotional caption and tear-jerking video prove just how much this moment means to her and women everywhere.

 We're celebrating this beautiful moment, though, that showcases a casting of women who come from an array of ethnic backgrounds.
 Let's continue this conversation in hopes that we'll see even more representation in the future.
-Here are all the 19 models of color walking in the 2018 Victoria's Secret Fashion Show.
+Here are all the models of color who walked in the 2018 Victoria's Secret Fashion Show.